The Future We Wanted, and The Future We Got

 The electronic/hip-hop mashup returns with an East Coast style.

 Metaphysics II is an EP of instrumental hip-hop.
-It followed up the original Metaphysics EP which came out in 2016.
+It follows up on the original Metaphysics EP which came out in 2016.